dx-ted-emea/iot-labs/lab3-device control/README.md

 If you chose to deploy onto a Microsoft Windows based Field Gateway (PC or Tablet) you gain the additional option of using the native Azure ServiceBus SDK, which doesn't use AMQP but a proprietary standard.

+### Configuring Service Bus Topics ###

+The Azure Service Bus service we will use to communicate between the Field Gateway and the Cloud Service is called Topics.
+We will use one Topic for each messaging direction, i.e. one Topic will be used by the Field Gateway to send information to our Cloud Service, and the other one for the Cloud Service to send commands to the Field Gateway.

+In order to create these two topics, under your Service Bus namespace, go to the Topics tab, and click on "Create new Topic".
+Select "Quick Create" and enter the two topic names below.
+Make sure you create them in the same region as the rest of the infrastructure!

+- `fieldgatewaytobusinessrules`
+- `businessrulestofieldgateway`

 ### Implementing a Field Gateway ###

 The Field Gateway utilises demjson for serialization, providing a better tolerance for json strings in non-standard delimits and qpid proton for messaging.